 Here are a few examples of healthy breakfast meals that combine fiber, good fats and lean protein:

 — Scrambled eggs on whole grain toast.
+Add egg whites for a protein boost.

 — Overnight oats made with rolled oats and topped with chopped walnuts.
 Oats provide fiber, and the chopped walnuts have protein and fat.
 Another oatmeal idea: oatmeal with nut butter stirred in with fruit on top.
 Try cut-up apples, Malloy recommends.